 While we realize that no set of policies and procedures can guarantee the protection of our children, we have attempted to find a middle ground between naïve denial and hyper-vigilance.
-For the parents of infants through preschoolers, we have implemented a secure drop-off process.
-Our Hall Patrol volunteers ensure that all children through elementary school age travel the halls safely while going to and from the restroom during the Sunday morning children’s programs.
+For children, we have implemented a secure drop-off process.
+Our volunteers ensure that all children through elementary school age travel the halls safely while going to and from the restroom during the Sunday morning children’s programs.
 Finally, our Child-Abuse Prevention policies provide guidelines for the recruitment, screening, and training of those whom you are entrusting your children.

 Our policy requires that each volunteer for any ministry involving children/youth, must complete an application that includes some personal/background information.
 Please complete and submit the following documents to Beth Swankler’s mailbox or send to email@example.com.:

 Fingerprint Waiver (Complete only if you have lived in the state of PA for the past ten years continuously.)

 IdentoGo (Complete this step only if you have lived outside the state of PA within the past ten years.)

 If you have already submitted your application and preceding documents, please complete this Annual Update.

 The Five Forks Brethren in Christ Church Board has approved a set of policy guidelines to help protect the children of our church and community against child abuse.
 We recognize that no set of policies can ever guarantee the protection of our children.
 We thank God for His grace in the past, present, and future protection of our children; for as in all areas, we are ultimately dependent upon His grace and not our own abilities.